silnrsi/font-akatab/documentation/source/design.md

 <p> For a complete list of Unicode characters included in Akatab, see [Character Set Support](charset.md). </p>

-SIL International is the creator of the Akatab fonts, and is the owner of all proprietary rights therein.
+SIL Global is the creator of the Akatab fonts, and is the owner of all proprietary rights therein.

-*Akatab* is a trademark of SIL International.
+*Akatab* is a trademark of SIL Global.